otacilio-psf/Chat-Gourmet-AI/vector-db/README.md

 While `load_data_batch.py` works correctly, it was time-consuming to run locally without a GPU.

 You can find the processed data set at [otacilio-psf/recipe_short_embeddings](https://huggingface.co/datasets/otacilio-psf/recipe_short_embeddings)

+## Full text index

+To eneable full text filter (similar to full text search) we need to index the metadata columns after load it